 The services available to the residents of Grenada Village are regarded as being excellent and quite exceptional with the area having more services and amenities available to its residents than most other suburbs in Wellington of a similar size.

-Grenada Village is serviced by Newlands Coach Services (a subsidiary of Mana Coach Services) under Route 55.
-A full peak and off peak service to Wellington CBD is provided.
+Grenada Village is serviced by Tranzit Tranzurban under Route No. 1.
+A full peak, off peak, and weekend service is provided.

-The Leaps and Bounds Early Learning Centre at 1 Aruba Drive (off Grenada Drive) is a purpose built facility providing a child-led environment for children aged 3 months to 5 years.
+The Active Explorers Early Childhood Learning Centre at 1 Aruba Drive (off Grenada Drive) is a purpose built facility providing a child-led environment for children aged 3 months to 5 years.

-The Grenada Village Playgroup for all pre-school children living in Grenada Village is held every Monday morning between 9.30am and 11.30am at the Grenada Village Community Hall, 4 Mandeville Crescent, next to the children's play area.
-Morning tea is provided for the children (crackers and biscuits, fruit and water) along with tea and coffee for the adults.
-A variety of children's toys and other activities are available.
-A gold coin donation per child is requested to help cover expenses.
+The Grenada Village Playgroup for all pre-school children living in Grenada Village is held weekly every Thursday morning during the school term between 9.30am and 11.00am at the Grenada Village Community Hall, 4 Mandeville Crescent, next to the children’s play area.
+Playgroup is open to any children from newborn to preschool age.
+Morning tea is provided for the children (fruit, biscuits, crackers and water) along with tea and coffee for the adults.
+This is a fun playgroup.
+There is a good variety of children’s toys and there are many activities during the session like play-dough, drawing, painting, books and music.
+A gold coin donation per child is requested to cover the cost of the morning tea.
+The playgroup has its own Facebook page – Grenada Village Playgroup.
+Please refer to the facebook page for the playgroup dates.
+For further information, please telephone Dawn Patterson – 478 4221

 Children's Groups in the area include Keas, Cubs, Scouts, Pippins, Brownies, Guides and Rangers.